joniles/MPXJ.Net/README.migrate.md

 to adjust your code accordingly.

-To assist with this [a Powershell script](mpxj-net-convert.ps1) has been provided which undertakes a find-and-replace on your code to deal with the most common cases I came across when attempting this exercise myself.
-This won't covert everything(happy to add more cases to the script if you add any useful ones when working on your own code), and you will probably need to make more manual changes to get everything compiling.
+To assist with this [a Powershell script](mpxj-net-convert.ps1) has been provided which undertakes a find-and-replace approach on your code to deal with the most common cases I came across when attempting this exercise myself.
+This won't cover everything (happy to add more cases to the script if you add any useful ones when working on your own code), and you will probably need to make more manual changes to get everything compiling.

-> Please ensure you back up your code before running the script!
+> IMPORTANT!
+Please ensure you back up your code before running the script!

 ## Migrating from net.sf.mpxj-for-vb